-The Schmidt's red-tailed monkey, also referred to as the black-cheeked white-nosed monkey, spot-nosed monkey or red-tailed guenon, is a small guenon characterized by a distinctive white or yellow nose, white cheeks and a long tail.
-Brown, black and gray fur covers their bodies, while the underside of the tail is red in color, giving them their name.
+The Schmidt's red-tailed monkey is a small guenon with a white or yellow nose, white cheeks and a long tail.
+Their fur is brown, black and gray, and the underside of their tail is red, giving them their name.

 To aid in foraging, Schmidt's red-tailed monkeys have large cheek pouches that store almost as much food as their stomachs.
-They can pack food into these pouches and quickly move to another location to safely consume their food away from other individuals that may try to steal their food.
+They can pack food into these pouches and quickly move to another location to safely consume it away from other individuals that may try to steal their food.

-Communication includes the use of gestures, tail flicks and a wide range of vocalizations.
-Their vocalizations are varied and include chirps, croaks and alarm calls.
+Communication includes the use of gestures, tail flicks and a wide range of vocalizations, including chirps, croaks and alarm calls.

 Schmidt's red-tailed monkeys are primarily frugivores (fruit-eaters).
 In seasons where fruit is less abundant, they will also eat leaves, flowers, insects and gum from trees.

-At the Smithsonian's National Zoo, Schmidt's red-tailed monkeys receive a diet consisting of a primate biscuit supplemented with vegetables, greens, fruit and a small amount of root vegetables.
+At the Smithsonian's National Zoo, they eat a primate biscuit supplemented with vegetables, greens, fruit and a small amount of root vegetables.

 Gestation for these monkeys is five to six months, and they tend to give birth to a single baby.
 As with other guenon species, females are the primary care givers, though other females in the group may assist.
 Schmidt's red-tailed monkeys breed throughout the entire year.

 These monkeys are diurnal, meaning they are active during the daytime and sleep at night.